DECODING yorudas LANGUAGE

 For instance, would the many details of the letter substitution system count as one rule, or several?
 And why are substitutions absent for some lines, but not others?
 Was the absence a part of an existing rule/pattern, or was it simply because a planner was not present to use their conversion method at the time of the script addition/adjustment?

-In truth, there may be no rhyme or reason to some of these decisions, beyond what appealed to the developers at the time.
+In truth, there may be no rhyme or reason to some of these decisions (letter erasure and reversals in particular), beyond what appealed to the developers at the time.